• Skip to main content

 💀 Sugar Skulls

 It’s hard to overlook the intricate sugar skulls that adorn the altar.
 Each one is carefully decorated and often labeled with the name of the departed, serving as a sweet reminder of their enduring presence in our lives.
-These colorful skulls add an element of fun to the occasion and are loved by children and adults alike.
+These colorful skulls (or calaveras) add an element of fun to the occasion and are loved by children and adults alike.

 Despite the practices and traditions varying across different regions of Mexico and the United States, creating your own Day of the Dead altar remains a unique way to honor your cultural heritage.
 Whether in Mexico City, Central Mexico, or Southern California, this rich tradition brings people together, reminding us of the cyclical nature of life and death.